 Fine hair may appear slack and feeble one day after shampooing, so you should wash it more often.

 If you have curly and dense hair, you can delay shampooing for up to 3 days.
 For some, hair looks nicer and healthier the day after it’s washed…

 Many experts advise washing the hair twice a week or simply when the need is felt.
-For long, dense and curly hair, the time required for washing, drying and care is very large, so washing once a week is usually enough.
+For long, dense, and curly hair, the time required for washing, drying, and care is very long, so washing once a week is usually enough.

 We advise you to take note of the properties of the hair and to adjust the hair care to it.
 With greasy hair, a daily wash may be necessary, with a gentle gentle shampoo attached.

-With dry hair, the frequency can be reduced, a nutrient- containing conditioner,
+With dry hair, the frequency can be reduced, and a nutrient-containing conditioner,

 #5.
 Proved: So Many Times Do You Really Have To Wash Your Hair